jhwaffles/jhwaffles.github.io/posts/batch_evolution.md

 ### What is PLS?

 Partial Least Squares (PLS) is a supervised regression method used when you have many, often correlated predictors (X) and want to predict one or more responses (Y).
 It's commonly used in chemometrics, spectral analysis, and omics/gene work because it handles high dimensional data and collinearity well.
 Like PCA, PLS builds latent components (scores and loadings) that are linear combinations of the original X-variables.
-However, instead of just capturing the variance in X, PLS chooses these components to maximize the covariance between X and Y, meaning it finds the variation in X that is most useful for predicting Y.
+However, instead of just capturing the variance in X, PLS chooses these components to maximize the covariance between X and Y, meaning it finds the variation in X that is most useful for predicting Y. The model is composed of the following components:

-Each component has scores (where each sample sits on that component) and loadings/weights (how each variable contributes).
-Using these, you can both approximate X and build a prediction model for Y.
+$X = TP' + E$

+$y = Tc + f$

+* X are the inputs.
+* y is the output.
+* T is score matrix.
+These are the new 'features' describing the state of the batch.
+It's calculated by X.dot(W) (where W is the projection matrix that maps from X space to A space)
+* P,c are the loadings for X and y.
+* E, f contain the residuals.

 In batch evolution, local time is used as the Y-variable: it forces the PLS model to find the specific variation in the process variables (X) that describes the evolution of the batch over time.

 ### Choosing number of components

-To determine the number of components to use, we use cross validation and fit models with 1,2,3..components, and plot prediction error vs number of components.
+To determine the number of components to use, we use cross validation and fit models with 1,2,3... components, and plot prediction error vs number of components.
 We choose the point where error stops improving meaningful (the "elbow"), balancing good prediction performance against overfitting.

-        [kfold = skm.KFold(n_splits, random_state=0, shuffle=True)
+        kfold = skm.KFold(n_splits, random_state=0, shuffle=True)
         pls = PLSRegression()
         param_grid = {'n_components': range(1, max_components + 1)}